sanger-pathogens/TpRNAseq/README.md

 2. **Basic QC**: Adaptor removal and trimming of poor quality bases is performed by `fastp`.
 Quality is assessed with `FASTQC` pre- and post-fastp.
 3. **Mapping**: Reads are mapped to the given reference genome using `Bowtie2`.
 Bowtie2 index files are created if necessary.
 4. **Duplicate removal** (optional): Duplicate reads are removed using Picard's [MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard).
 5. **Read filtering**: Aligned reads are filtered with a user-defined filter (keeping all properly mapped read pairs by default).
 Additional filters are applied to generate strand-specific BAM files.
+A mapping quality (MAPQ score) filter can also be applied.
 6. **Read quantification per feature**: Performed on the user-defined filtered BAM by `htseq-count`.
 The generated count tables are combined across samples to generate a summary count table for convenient downstream analysis.
 7. **Coverage analysis**: Performed by `bedtools` and custom scripts on the strand-specific BAM files.
 Coverage plots will be generated per gene and intergenic region from the given annotation file (gff).